When are Inspections Required?

 How Do I Request An Inspection?

-You may contact the Department of Building & Safety’s Automated Inspection Line for our next available day of inspection (our inspectors perform inspections Monday through Friday).
+You may contact the Building Division Automated Inspection Line for our next available day of inspection (our inspectors perform inspections Monday through Friday).
 The telephone number to call for an inspection request is shown on the construction permit and inspection job card

 What Types Of Inspection Are Required?

 If a grading permit is required for your project, inspections and clearance of the initial grading work by Public Works inspectors will precede any building construction inspections.

 The following construction inspections may be required:

 - Foundation Inspection: When the excavation for footings is complete and footing forms and required reinforcing steel and structural embedments are in place, but before any concrete is placed.
 (Also needed are separate underground electrical, plumbing and mechanical inspections).